saisindhu218/Task-2--Deep-Learning-Project/README.md

 #### Step 6: Saving the Model
 After everything, I saved the trained model to a file named my\_fashion\_mnist\_cnn.pth.
 This way, I can reuse the model in the future without needing to retrain it.

-## Final Thoughts
-As a beginner in deep learning, this project was my first hands-on experience with building and training neural networks, and it really helped me understand the foundational concepts in a practical way.
-Working on this deep learning project was a real confidence booster.
-From loading the data to building and evaluating a model, every step taught me something new.
-It wasn’t just a coding task it felt like building something intelligent with real-life applications.
-I’m really grateful to have had the chance to do this as part of my internship.
-This task made me even more excited about learning machine learning and artificial intelligence in greater depth.
-I hope to build even more advanced models in the future using what I’ve learned here.

 ## Key Learnings from This Task
 This task really helped me level up my understanding of deep learning.
 Some of the biggest things I learned include:
 * How to go from raw image data to a trained classification model.